 …actors take to swapping roles

 Jonny Lee Miller and Benedict Cumberbatch famously did it and now Kristin Scott Thomas and Lia Wiliams will take their turn, quite literally, in Harold Pinter’s Old Times from 12 January.
 A dark tale of conflicting memory and sexual tension, Scott Thomas and Williams will alternate the roles of Kate and Anna who meet with Deeley (Rufus Sewell) in a secluded farmhouse in this explosive drama.
-Book tickets here.
-You might even have to book twice for this one.

 …Shaftesbury theatre burns its floor

 Well not quite.
 But ballroom extravaganza Burn The Floor will return to London after touring to more than 300 cities worldwide.
 With Strictly fever still going strong in the UK, don’t miss your chance to see stars from the show Robin Windsor and Kristina Rihanoff in this hit production, which plays from 6 March.
-Book your tickets here.

 …Michael Grandage brings stars to the stage